fisx-suite/fisx-command-init/README.md

-fisx init spa # init spa project template fisx init spa --force # force init the not empty project directory fisx init gitlab:xx/xx # init project using the template from gitlab fisx inti github:xx/xx # init project using the template from github fisx init lights:xx/xx # init project using the template from lights fisx init ./xx/xx # init project from local template
+fisx init spa # init spa project template fisx init spa --force # force init the not empty project directory fisx init gitlab:xx/xx # init project using the template from gitlab fisx init github:xx/xx # init project using the template from github fisx init ./xx/xx # init project from local template fisx init npm:xx@1.0.0 # specify the scaffold version
 ```

+The init source syntax is the same as [fisx package install](https://github.com/wuhy/fisx-command-install)

 If using gitlab, some custom options you can configure: